tobeva/tobeva.com/content/blog/2022-02-26-se-radio/index.md

 I just finished my first year as a volunteer host for [Software Engineering Radio](https://www.se-radio.net/).
-Over the last year I recorded [five episodes](https://www.se-radio.net/team/philip-winston/) and they have now all aired and are available on their webiste or through any podcasting app.
+Over the last year I recorded [five episodes](https://www.se-radio.net/team/philip-winston/) and they have now all aired and are available on their website or through any podcasting app.

 This post is about how I got involved with the show and what it's like to be a host.
 In March 2020, right when COVID was starting to take off, I